CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 ## Baseline Modulo Performance

-- *"I want to briefly look at one other crazy example"*
+- *"I want to briefly look at one other crazy example"* - Chandler Carruth prior to this example

 Before we examine the modulo optimization in the video, we first need to re-gather the baseline data.
 For this, we'll start with base made.
 Here is the C++ code.